TanD18/Transliteration-enc-dec-attention-model-/README.md

 # Transliteration from English to Hindi

 ## Overview
-The project uses parallel hindi-english transliterated pairs to train a model that can transliterate an english text to it's corresponding hindi.
+The project uses parallel hindi-english phonetic pairs to train a model that can transliterate an english text to hindi.

 ![demo](https://user-images.githubusercontent.com/35737849/191872651-3d40f133-3820-4b27-a250-6e8b82f1608f.PNG)
 <br/>